 #bethechange #climatechange #oldice #lasticeage #ice #oceaninspired #scienceandart

-As it's been such a strange year with plans and dreams seemingly on hold, I often find myself in daydreams of being under the sea - water clear and deep.
+During the challanges of the last few years, with plans and dreams seemingly on hold, I often found myself in daydreams of being under the sea - water clear and deep.
 Shafts of light merging to a point deep below me in the blue of my mind while surrounded by the sights and sounds of the residents... immersed in the SM feeds of @cainedelacy, @coralgardeners, @onelyone and others.
 I guess it’s no surprise that this has emerged in the second part of my 2020 Collection 'Ocean Dreams'.

 As in the Old Ice collection, I have used forms based on water vessels as a conduit for the imagery.